zluo16/react-jsx-lab-web-051517/README.md

 # React JSX Lab

-## Objectives
+## Overview

-1. Practice defining components' appearance with JSX
-2. Practice compiling JavaScript
+In this lab, you'll define component with JSX and compile Javascript.

-## Introduction
+## Setup

-In this lab, we'll focus on writing JSX code to render components.
-Make sure you export your components, otherwise the tests won't be able to access your code!
+We'll focus on writing JSX code to render components.
+Make sure you export your components; otherwise the tests won't be able to access your code!

 ## Registration form